-Commissioner Stebbins ask if BED's rate case investigation is following the normal course for such investigations.
-Mr. Gibbons stated that it is not normal to have a consultant-led investigation for a rate case.
-Mr. Gibbons believes that the investigation is taking place this way because BED is the one of the largest municipalities and because BED has not filed a rate case since 2009.
-Mr. Gibbons added that there is a new commissioner and a new view of regulations and how rate cases should be examined, as well as this is the first big municipal rate case the Public Utility Commission has had to work on.
-Mr. Gibbons stated that we already have met with the consultants and shared information and that the official discovery starts September 10.
+Commissioner Stebbins ask if the rate case investigation is the normal investigation done with every rate case.
+Mr. Gibbons stated that it is not normal to have a consultant led investigation for a rate case.
+Mr. Gibbons believes it because BED is the one of the largest municipalities and we have not gone for a rate case since 2009.
+There is a new commissioner, a new view of regulations and how rate cases should be looked at and this is the first big municipal rate case they've had to work on.
+Mr. Gibbons stated that we have met with the consultants, We have already shared information and the official discovery starts September 10.

 Commissioner Herendeen asked where BED is in regard to residential boilers using heat pumps.
-Mr. Springer stated that we do have air to water heat pump incentives available, although we haven't seen many of them.
-We have seen an increase in centrally-ducted heat pumps that have use of the furnace duct work.
+Mr. Springer stated that we do have air to water heat pump incentives available although we haven't seen many of them.
+We have seen an increase in central ducted heat pumps that have use of the furnace duct work.